-- An offense classified as forcible or non-forcible sex offense under the uniform crime reporting system of the FBI. - A Forcible sex offense "is defined as a sexual act directed against another person, forcibly and/or against that person's will; or not forcibly or against the person's will where the victim is incapable of giving consent." - A Non-forcible sex offense "is defined as unlawful, non-forcible sexual intercourse, including sex with a minor or incest."
+- 1. An offense classified as forcible or non-forcible sex offense under the uniform crime reporting system of the FBI. - 2.
+A Forcible sex offense "is defined as an sexual act directed against another person, forcibly and/or against that person's will; or not forcibly or against the person's will where the victim is incapable of giving consent." - 3.
+A Non-forcible sex offense "is defined as unlawful, non-forcible sexual intercourse, including sex with a minor or incest."

-Dating Violence: Under VAWA, Section 304, dating violence is committed by a person:
+Dating Violence: Under VAWA, Section 304, dating violence is committed by a person

-- Who is or has been in a social relationship of a romantic or intimate nature with the victim; and - Where the existence of such a relationship shall be determined based on a consideration of the following factors: - Length of the relationship - Type of the relationship - Frequency of interaction between the persons involved in the relationship
+- 1. Who is or has been in a social relationship of a romantic or intimate nature with the victim; and - 2.
+Where the existence of such a relationship shall be determined based on a consideration of the following factors: - a.
+Length of the relationship - b.
+Type of the relationship - c.
+Frequency of interaction between the persons involved in the relationship - 3.
 Includes sexual or physical abuse or the threat of such abuse (does not include emotional or psychological)